Prassha0908/AML-SPOTIFY-HIT-PREDICTION/README.md

 ## Team and Acknowledgments

 This project is a testament to the spirit of collaboration and innovation.
-We express our heartfelt gratitude to everyone who has contributed their time, expertise, and passion to bring the Market Basket Analysis.
+We express our heartfelt gratitude to everyone who has contributed their time, expertise, and passion to bring the Spotify Hit Prediction.

 ### The Visionaries Behind Spotify Hit Prediction